-Last week at Manzanita Park, a young person was stuck by a used syringe while playing at Manzanita Park according to multiple sources.
+Last week at Manzanita Park, an 8-year old boy was stuck by a used syringe while playing at Manzanita Park according to multiple sources.
 The individual received medical treatment and is apparently alright, but will need to undergo blood testing in several months.

 Community Services Department Director Larry Pasco informed the city council about the incident via e-mail:

 Mayor, Mayor Pro Tem and City Council Members,